JAGFx/ets2-dashboard-skin/doc/CONFIG_SETTINGS.md

 You can configure your ETS2 layout in this config file.
 If you set a range ON, or splitter ON or both, set the TRUE value.

-See more informations at [ETS2 Input config](https://eurotrucksimulator2.com/input_config.php)
+See more information at [ETS2 Input config](https://eurotrucksimulator2.com/input_config.php)

 ---
 ↩️ [Home](../README.md)